machine-shop/deepwings/README.md

 ## Improvements

 This time, we propose two methods :
-* A Convolutional Neural Network approach implementing the VGG16 pretrained network
+* A Convolutional Neural Network approach using DenseNet121
 * A classical pipeline with features extraction followed by an artificial Artificial Neural Network classifier

 ## Getting Started